 Limit the number of people.
-We allow 10% normal capacity inside each individual room, or however many people can be inside while safely physically distancing for the activity (whichever is less).
+We allow up to 10% normal capacity inside each individual room, up to 50 people.
+Everyone must be able to physically distance for the activity.

 Personal trainers can work one-on-one with customers.
 They must stay 12 feet apart when doing cardio or weight training.
 Personal trainers can be 6 feet away when no cardio or weight training is being done.

-Close lockers, showers, saunas, climbing walls, and childcare facilities.
+Close lockers, showers, saunas, and childcare facilities.
 Do not let children under 18 into the gym.
 Customers can only go inside the locker room to use the restrooms.